Introduction

 When email marketers hear about bot clicks and proxy opens, they often think of inflated metrics and distorted reports.
 These clicks can be frustrating as they distort performance metrics, making the click rate an unreliable indicator of engagement.
 As a marketer, the goal is to measure real user interactions, not automated activity.
 But what if these seemingly problematic signals can also provide valuable insights?

-Before we dive into the benefits, let’s clarify what these terms mean and outline the difference between a proxy open and a bot click.
+Before we dive into the benefits of bot clicks in email marketing, let’s clarify what these terms mean and outline the difference between a bot click and a proxy open.

-A bot click happens when an email security system scans and clicks on links within an email before it reaches the recipient’s inbox (often immediately after the email is sent).
+A bot click happens when an email security system scans and clicks on links within an email before it reaches the recipient’s inbox.
+This often happens immediately after the email is sent.
 Bots are commonly used within specific organizations, meaning all recipients sharing the same root domain may be impacted.
 Systems like Mimecast or Microsoft Defender often perform these actions to detect phishing attempts or scan for malicious links.

 What is a proxy open?